 2. Breakfast with a view

-Serving yummy home made meals with nothing processed, you can fill your belly with goodness at Lime Cafe.
+Serving yummy home made meals with nothing processed, you can fill your belly with goodness at Lime Café or the Coffee Club.
 Located at Darwin Waterfront, your breakfast is served with stunning water views.
-Priding themselves on the fresh ingredients used in their meals, they will taste as vibrant as they look!

 A favourite meeting place for local business people, Roma Bar offers lots of seating options and a great menu with tropical, traditional and Asian influenced items.
 Most of their menu items are made in-house, and there are exotic daily specials to keep your tastebuds excited.
 Roma Bar is well known for its great coffee – give it a try, you won’t be disappointed.

 Don’t blink or you’ll miss it!
-The Rabbit Hole is just that – a hole in the wall café in bustling Smith Street Mall.
-With limited seating indoors, you can also grab a table outside in the mall to devour your coffee and breakfast.
-Serving amazing coffee and a limited but delicious menu, Rabbit Hole focuses quality over quantity.
+The Rabbit Hole is just that, a hole in the wall café in bustling Smith Street Mall.
+You can also grab a table inside or outside along the mall to devour your coffee and breakfast.
+Rabbit Hole focuses on quality produce and ingredients.

 A list of lunch options would not be complete without an Irish pub meal!
 Shenannigans, affectionately known as Shags, is a very well known and popular establishment located on bustling Mitchell Street in Darwin city.
 Offering your favourite pub classic menu items and traditional Irish fare including Guinness on tap, Shenannigans also has daily lunch deals, so there’s something for every budget!

 Chow’s menu is inspired by Darwin’s tropical north location and proximity to Asia.
-The flavours of South East Asia with a focus on fresh local produce result in a menu bursting with freshness and flavour!
-From big bowls of Laksa or Pho, to incredible cocktails, there is a sophisticated dish on the menu for you.
-The servings are large enough to share, so why not take the family and taste everything on the menu as you sit outside and soak up the atmosphere of the Darwin Waterfront.
+The flavours of South East Asia with a focus on fresh local produce result in a menu bursting with freshness and flavour.
+From big bowls of laksa or pho, to incredible cocktails, there’s a sophisticated dish on the menu for you.
+The servings are large enough to share, so take the family and taste everything on the menu as you sit outside and soak up the atmosphere of the Darwin Waterfront.